 - 1. THAT a Rezoning Bylaw be prepared and advanced to First Reading on 2019 June 10 and to a Public Hearing on 2019 June 25 at 6:00 p.m. - 2.
 THAT the following be established as prerequisites to the completion of the rezoning: - a) The submission of a suitable plan of development. - b) The deposit of the applicable GVS & DD Sewerage Development Cost Charge. - c) The deposit of the applicable Regional Transportation Development Cost Charge.

-10. REZONING APPLICATIONS

-The City Manager submitted a report from the Director Planning and Building regarding the current series of new rezoning applications for Council's information.

-- Item #01 Application for the rezoning of:
+MOVED BY COUNCILLOR MCDONELL SECONDED BY COUNCILLOR CALENDINO THAT the recommendations of the City Manager be adopted.
+CARRIED UNANIMOUSLY 10.
+REZONING APPLICATIONS The City Manager submitted a report from the Director Planning and Building regarding the current series of new rezoning applications for Council's information.
+Item #01 Application for the rezoning of:

-- Rez #19-09 Parcel "One" (Reference Plan 21794) Lot "E" District Lot 70 Group 1 NWP 14996

-- From: MI Manufacturing District

-- To: CD Comprehensive Development District (based on M2 General Industrial District, M5 Light Industrial District and C1 Neighbourhood Commercial District) - Address: 3133 Sumner Avenue - Purpose: To permit the construction of a 4-5 storey mixed use industrial/office building with surface and underground parking. - 1.
-THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.

-MOVED BY COUNCILLOR CALENDINO SECONDED BY COUNCILLOR MCDONELL
+Rez #19-09 Parcel "One" (Reference Plan 21794) Lot "E" District Lot 70 Group 1 NWP 14996 From: MI Manufacturing District To: CD Comprehensive Development District (based on M2 General Industrial District, M5 Light Industrial District and C1 Neighbourhood Commercial District) Address: 3133 Sumner Avenue Purpose: To permit the construction of a 4-5 storey mixed use industrial/office building with surface and underground parking.
+1. THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+MOVED BY COUNCILLOR CALENDINO SECONDED BY COUNCILLOR MCDONELL THAT the recommendation of the City Manager be adopted.
+CARRIED UNANIMOUSLY Item #02 Application for the rezoning of:

-- Item #02 Application for the rezoning of: - Rez #19-10 Strata Lot 1, DL 155C, Group 1, NWD Strata Plan EPS4794 - From: CD Comprehensive Development District (based on M2 General Industrial District and M5 Light Industrial District) - To: Amended CD Comprehensive Development District (based on M2 General Industrial District, M5 Light Industrial District, M5r Light Industrial District and Burnaby Business Park Concept Plan as guidelines) - Address: Unit 101 8288 North Fraser Way - Purpose: To permit a cafe of up to 50 seats within the subject unit, to serve the day-to-day needs of adjacent industrial developments and their employees. - 1.
-THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+Rez #19-10 Strata Lot 1, DL 155C, Group 1, NWD Strata Plan EPS4794 From: CD Comprehensive Development District (based on M2 General Industrial District and M5 Light Industrial District) To: Amended CD Comprehensive Development District (based on M2 General Industrial District, M5 Light Industrial District, M5r Light Industrial District and Burnaby Business Park Concept Plan as guidelines) Address: Unit 101 - 8288 North Fraser Way Purpose: To permit a cafe of up to 50 seats within the subject unit, to serve the day-to-day needs of adjacent industrial developments and their employees.

-MOVED BY COUNCILLOR CALENDINO SECONDED BY COUNCILLOR JOHNSTON
+1. THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+MOVED BY COUNCILLOR CALENDINO SECONDED BY COUNCILLOR JOHNSTON THAT the recommendation of the City Manager be adopted.
 Item #03 Application for the rezoning of: